What do the hearing test results categories mean?

 Confusion caused by comparing audiometry results of different ages

-Confusion can arise when someone with a Category 1 result has worse hearing than someone with a Category 2 or Category 3, then they get very head-scratchy and think something's gone wrong, but it hasn't.
+Confusion can then arise when someone with a Category 1 result has worse hearing than someone with a Category 2 or Category 3, then they get very head-scratchy and think something's gone wrong, but it hasn't.

 Someone in say their 50s has a lot of leeway in the calculation for their result of where their hearing should be, taking natural losses over time and age into account.
 As the Category is based on how well they are performing for their age, the 50-odd year old could have good hearing for their age and be Category 1, but still have some quite big losses compared to a teenager.
 Someone in their 20s however could have small losses and be less good for their age than they should be, so come in as a Category 2 or even 3, but side by side their hearing could still be better than the person in their 50s.
 It is the impact of age which makes the difference.